oclint/oclint-docs/usage/oclint-json-compilation-database.rst

 Remember there are `many options <oclint.html>`_ that you can use to change the behavior of OCLint itself?
 Sure, you can ask ``oclint-json-compilation-database`` to pass through these options when it invokes ``oclint`` under the hook.

-Since you have all compiler options in ``compile_commands.json`` file, so you don't need to tell ``oclint`` about them.
-But follow the same idea, now, these OCLint options can be given directly to ``oclint-json-compilation-database`` by appending ``--`` separator following by all OCLint options:
+Since you have all compiler options in ``compile_commands.json`` file, so this time you don't need to tell ``oclint`` about them.
+But by following the same idea, now, these OCLint options can be given directly to ``oclint-json-compilation-database`` by appending ``--`` separator followed by all OCLint options:

 .. code-block:: none